-The National Premier Leagues (NPL) is a new national second tier competition in Australia which underpins the Hyundai A-League and Westfield W-League.
+The PlayStation 4 National Premier Leagues (PS4 NPL) is the national second tier competition in Australia which underpins the Hyundai A-League and Westfield W-League.
 The PS4 NPL operates in each Member Federation under a single national banner.

-The NPL is a direct outcome of the National Competition Review (NCR) announced in May 2012 which aims to:
+The NPL is a direct outcome of the National Competition Review (NCR) which aims to:

-- Adoption of a player points system which incentivises clubs to develop players through their youth team structure as well as produce talent which progresses to national pathway programs (including Skilleroos, NTC and FFA Centre of Excellence) and the Foxtel National Youth League, Hyundai A-League and FFA National Teams.
+• Adoption of a player points system which incentivises clubs to develop players through their youth team structure as well as produce talent which progresses to national pathway programs and the Foxtel National Youth League, Hyundai A-League, Westfield W-League and FFA National Teams.

-Each FFA Member Federation will manage their local division of the NPL, which culminates in the NPL Finals Series at the end of each winter season involving the league premiers of each Member Federation's PS4 NPL division.
+Each FFA Member Federation will manage their local division of the NPL, which culminates in the PS4 NPL Finals Series at the end of each winter season involving the league premiers of each Member Federation's PS4 NPL division.
 Currently, this only applies to the Men’s PS4 NPL until such time until we are able to integrate all states/territories to adopt the Women’s PS4 NPL competition.

 The PS4 NPL represents an important step in the realisation of FFA's strategic vision to make Australia a world class football nation and to better connect elite player development and the wider football community.